What Do These 5 Food Cravings Mean

 5) Red Meat Cravings:

-Craving red meat is common during menstruation and pregnancy because the body is depleted in energizing nutrients like iron, vitamin B-12, zinc and the amino acid acetyl-L-carnitine.
-These 4 critical nutrients helps the body produce energy by improving heart and brain function, muscle strength and stimulating the immune system (14).
+Craving red meat is common during menstruation and pregnancy because the body is depleted in energizing nutrients like iron, vitamin B-12, zinc, and the amino acid acetyl-L-carnitine.
+These 4 critical nutrients help the body produce energy by improving heart and brain function, muscle strength, and stimulating the immune system (14).

 • Wild-caught fish